tomaszj/dotfiles/README.md

     * vim-airline for improved status line
     * vim-easymotion for vimperator-like finding (use ,,\<motion\>, e.g. ,,w)
     * sparkup for Zen Coding (try div#header[param=value] > ul > li\*3 < p{Waaat?} and hit Ctrl+E)
+    * yankstack for cycling through last yank items when pasting (use Ctrl+p after pasting)
     * remap for ';' to mimic ':' without using Shift key
     * \<F2\> For toggling paste mode
     * no swap files generated